executablebooks/cli/docs/intro.md

 ### Further Reading

 See [here](https://executablebookproject.github.io/quantecon-example/docs/index.html)
-for a longer Jupyter Book 2.0 use case, drawn from the same source material.
+for a longer Jupyter Book use case, drawn from the same source material.

-The remaining documentation provides more information on installation, use and features of Jupyter Book 2.0.
+The remaining documentation provides more information on installation, use and features of Jupyter Book.

-## The components of Jupyter Book 2.0
+## The components of Jupyter Book

-Jupyter Book 2.0 is a wrapper around a collection of tools in the Python ecosystem that make it easier to publish computational documents.
+Jupyter Book is a wrapper around a collection of tools in the Python ecosystem that make it easier to publish computational documents.
 Here are a few key pieces: